Neutra Office Building: Construction and architecture of the Neutra Office Building

 Neutra built the Silver Lake office building in 1950 to house his own architectural practice.
 Neutra designed the building with his son, Dion Neutra, acting as project architect and Red Marsh as the contractor.
 The one-story office building includes two reception areas, two conference rooms, and a large open office space.
 The building also includes two residential units with an enclosed garden at the rear of the building.
 The building has been carefully preserved by Neutra's son, Dion.
 Many original built-ins and design details remain intact, including custom strip lighting, acoustic tiles, exposed ducting, operable louvers, and blue Aklo glass.

 Operation as Neutra's design studio

-The building has been called "a piece of L.A. history since most of (Neutra's) L.A. buildings were probably dreamed up in this very office."
-Jay Platt of the Los Angeles Conservancy has said of the building's significance, "The real importance of the office is that it provided the creative environment in which Neutra produced all of his now famous homes."
-In fact, his early works pre-date the building, but it was in this building that Neutra designed many of his landmark buildings, including the U.S. Embassy in Karachi, Pakistan, the Los Angeles Hall of Records, the Gettysburg Cyclorama Building, the Orange County Courthouse, and the Huntington Beach Public Library.
+The building has been called "a piece of L.A. history since many of (Neutra's) L.A. buildings were probably dreamed up in this very office."
+It was in this building that Neutra designed many of his landmark buildings, including the U.S. Embassy in Karachi, Pakistan, the Los Angeles Hall of Records, the Gettysburg Cyclorama Building, the Orange County Courthouse, and the Huntington Beach Public Library.
 The building remained the site of the Neutra architectural practice even after Neutra's death in 1970; Dion Neutra continued the practice at the site until the 1990s.